lanceman2/Quickstream_dev/README.md

   die of obscurity.

 - It looks like a kernel hack is not needed, or is it?  mmap(2) does what we need.
+NPTL (Native POSIX Threads Library) pthreads rock!

-- Add filter modules that are groups of filter modules.
+- Add "super filter modules" that load groups of filter modules.